OAG Annual Report

 COMMENTS FROM THE CHAIR

-On behalf of all Ontario apple farmers I would like to acknowledge and thank our many funding partners.
-The OAG has been fortunate to receive funding from Growing Forward 2, a federal-provincial-territorial initiative.
-The Agricultural Adaptation Council assists in the delivery of GF2 in Ontario.
-Additionally, we acknowledge the support and thank the Apple Marketers’ Association of Ontario, Horticulture Crops Ontario, the Georgian Bay Fruit Growers’ Association and Ontario Fruit and Vegetable Growers’ Association for their continued funding support of our initiatives.
+On behalf of Ontario’s apple growers, I would like to thank and acknowledge our many funding partners.
+The OAG has been fortunate to receive funding from the Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
+Thank you also to the Apple Marketers’ Association of Ontario and Ontario Fruit & Vegetable Growers’ Association for their continued funding support of our initiatives.

 Previous annual reports: